 5. Change Your Parting

-This is an instant way to add volume as it adds fluffiness to the hair roots.
+This is an instant way to add volume and fluffiness to the hair roots.
 Experts recommend changing your parting every alternate week as it also takes care of those baby hair protruding out from the crown area.
 To change the parting, follow this simple technique.
-First, shampoo your hair and try your new parting and then give them a good blow dry.
+First, shampoo your hair, try your new parting, and then dry them well.
 You can use pins, hair clips, and styling gels too.

 6. Try Back-Combing

 Back-combing hair roots is a quick hack to pump some bounce into limp, flat tresses.
-But be careful with it and don’t overdo it as it may damage hair follicles, causing hair breakage.
-Instead, do it on the area where hair appears super flat and stick to short strokes to keep the frizz out.
+But be careful and don’t overdo it, as it may damage hair follicles, causing hair breakage.
+Instead, do it on the area where hair appears flat and stick to short strokes to keep the frizz out.

 7. Apple Cider Vinegar Rinse

-Try rinsing your hair with a solution of water and apple cider vinegar at least twice every month.
-This will get rid of product build-up, excess oil, and dandruff from the scalp.
-At the same time, your hair will get a nice volume.
+Try rinsing your hair with water and apple cider vinegar at least twice monthly.
+This will eliminate product build-up, excess oil, and dandruff from the scalp.
+At the same time, your hair will get an excellent volume.

 8. Chuck the Towel